About

 I don't know why this has stuck with me, but I find myself excavating more and more meaning from it over time.

-For one, I'm amazed that Jesus had the courage to engage the sick and poor in a time when they were considered dirt.
+For one, I like that Jesus chose to engage with the sick and poor in a time when they were considered dirt.
 But I think what hits deeper is that He healed everyone differently.
 And sometimes in wildly bizarre fashion.
-It's almost like He could see inside each person.
+It's almost like He could see inside each person and decipher what they really needed.

 Even wilder, it says...